YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 🗑️

 Pick up trash One piece of litter on your walk.
-It shifts your relationship to the street.
+It shifts your relationship to the street and sends a signal to everyone else.

 🏙️

-Find out who your alder is Know your rep — they make decisions that affect your block every week.
-Find them →
+Find out who your alder is Know your rep. They make decisions that affect your block every week.
+Find yours →

 📬